bulwark-crypto/Bulwark-KB/docs/FAQs/Staking-FAQ.md

 ##### "What is an orphan Block?"
 Or, "Why do I have a gray staking/masternode reward that isn't getting confirmations?"

-A: An orphan block is what happens when two parties find a block at the same time
+A: An orphan block is what happens when two parties solve a block at the same time.
+The network then comes to consensus about who solved the block first.
+That party recieves the block reward as if nothing had happened, and the other party is shown that they did not recieve the reward in the form of a greyed out transaction that never recieves confirmations.